|Water Conservation Strategic Plan Objectives Dashboard|

 - Thaw food in fridge overnight

-- When waiting for hot water out of the tap, collect cold water for plants
+- When waiting for hot water out of the tap, collect cold water for plants or other uses

 - Check hoses, connectors and sprinkler system for leaks